MAKE PAPER FIREWORKS!

 MAKE CONES!

-• I have little disposable cones, if you haven’t anything like this, simply follow the example in the image carousel to make one of your own.
+• I have little disposable cones, if you haven’t anything like this, follow the example in the image carousel to make one of your own.

 STRAW OR CARD?